 Certificate in Applied Science

-This nine-week program, offered at SCTAC (formerly the Donaldson Center), trains entry-level commercial truck drivers in long haul, short haul and local operations, basics for over-the-road travel, and the rules and regulations of the Department of Transportation.
+This ten-week program, offered at SCTAC (formerly the Donaldson Center), trains entry-level commercial truck drivers in long haul, short haul and local operations, basics for over-the-road travel, and the rules and regulations of the Department of Transportation.

 Read more from our current catalog (pdf)…